Noah-Huppert/funkyboy-zone-backup/README.md

 The tool can push metrics to Prometheus about the backup process.
 To push metrics [Prometheus Push Gateway](https://github.com/prometheus/pushgateway) must be accessible to mountain backup.

+You can disable metrics by setting `Metrics.Enabled = false`.

 Metrics:

 - `backup_success`